kanboard/kanboard/docs/creating-tasks.markdown

 - **Color**: Choose the color of the card.
 - **Complexity**: Used in agile project management (Scrum), the complexity or story points is a number that tells the team how hard the story is.
 Often, people use the fibonacci series.
 - **Due Date**: Overdue tasks will have a red due date and upcoming due dates will be black on the board.
 Several date format are accepted in addition to the date picker.
+- **Original Estimate**: Estimation in hours to complete the tasks.